gunrock/gunrock/README.md

 Operating System Support and Requirements
 =========================================

-This release (0.1) has only been tested on Linux Mint 15 (64-bit) with CUDA 5.5 installed.
-We expect Gunrock to build and run correctly on other 64-bit and 32-bit Linux distributions.
-The current release (0.1) does not support any other platforms.
+This release (0.2) has only been tested on Linux Mint 15 (64-bit) with CUDA 6.0 installed.
+We expect Gunrock to build and run correctly on other 64-bit and 32-bit Linux distributions, Mac OS, and Windows.

 Requirements
 ------------

 Gunrock has not been tested with any CUDA version < 5.5.

-The CPU validity code for connected component and betweenness centrality uses Boost Graph Library v1.53.0.
+Several graph primitives' CPU validation code uses Boost Graph Library v1.53.0.

 CUDA
 ====